mohammedx3/Terraform-ALB-S3/README.md

   terraform apply -auto-approve
   ```

+* You should find a new S3 bucket created with 2 files with the timestamp in them.

+### Use Terratest to apply the changes and test if the bucket and the files exist or not.
-* run tests to check if the bucket and the files were created successfully, it should return "PASS" at the end.
+* It will run both terraform init and terraform apply then run tests to check if the bucket and the files were created successfully, it should return "PASS" at the end.
  ```sh
   cd test
   go test -v
   ```

-  ### Github actions for automation.
+### 2. Github actions (automated).

  * After adding your AWS keys to github secrets, workflow can use them to create the S3 bucket and list whats inside of it.